 Just because you spend on a high price tag and famous name, it doesn’t guarantee great grilling performance.
 Napoleon, Weber, Blaze, and Mont Alpi are great brands, but not everything is made equal.
 What you need to look for in terms of grill performance is heat distribution, cooking power, no flare-ups (if possible) and sturdy construction.

 All our subtopics down below on what to look for when buying gas grills will determine the performance of your new cooker.
-If you find an efficient grill (no matter if it’s natural or propane), it needs to check off most of these factors for a place in your heart.
+If you find an efficient grill (no matter if it’s natural or a propane grill under 300), it needs to check off most of these factors for a place in your heart.
 The grilling options we suggested above sure hit them all, so if you don’t know where to start, our top 7 is a good place.

 The next up on our list is the durability of a grilling product.
 This determines how long the model you buy will be in service.
 A few determining factors on how durable these products are can be seen in the thickness and materials used for construction.

 Excellent high-grade materials such as stainless steel surely beat the cast iron grills.
 Since the grill will handle high temperatures, it’s important that they shield you and surrounding appliances from the radiating heat while grilling.
 Even though the grills we listed are very tough, it’s always good if they come with a warranty when you buy them.
 Brands like Weber, Blaze, and Napoleon do offer such.

 304 stainless steel is the unspoken best commercial grade material.
 Most affordable gas grills are made of high-quality stainless steel material including the top model grills of RCS brand.
 It's incredibly durable and lasts longer than other materials on the market.
 They fend against all types of weather or temperature, whether you’re having a cook-out in the blazing sun or warming up in the dead of winter, a stainless steel grill can handle it all.